Linuxfabrik/monitoring-plugins/check-plugins/service/README.md

 Base Filtering Engine !
 BFE          ! running ! automatic
 ```

-Check that there are at least 10 but not more than 20 Windows Services named "myapp followed by a 4-digit serial number" meet the status "running":
+Check that there are at least 10 but not more than 20 Windows services named "myapp followed by a 4-digit serial number" meeting the status "running":

 ```bash
 service --service="^myapp[0-9]{4}$" --starttype=automatic --status=running --warning=10:19